 This information will be posted on the Daily Notices and on the Sports Notice Boards.
 It is the responsibility of the students to keep themselves informed.

-If you have a particular interest outside of the mainstream sports offered, please see the Director of Sport (in the Gym Office) and that way we can contact you when any information on your specific sport is received.
+If you have a particular interest outside of the mainstream sports offered, please see the Sport Director (in the Gym) and that way we can contact you when any information on your specific sport is received.